 Capabilities of AEHF have been improved over the Milstar satellite system, as well as the MILSATCOM architecture.
 The throughput of the AEHF is ten times higher than that of the Milstar satellites.
 AEHF also has substantially increased coverage area, providing connectivity across naval, air and land mission warfare.

 The AEHF system consists of satellites in space, user terminals and ground-mission control and associated communication network systems.
-The four satellites are linked to form a constellation.
-They provide continuous coverage from 65° south to 65° north latitude for 24 hours a day.
+The six satellites are linked to form a constellation and provide continuous coverage from 65° south to 65° north latitude for 24 hours a day.

 Mobile and fixed control stations make up the highly survivable mission control segment.
 It handles the satellites in orbit, monitors satellite health and provides monitoring and planning of operations.

 The terminal segment is a network of both fixed and ground mobile, airborne, ship and submarine and other terminals of all the international partners.
 Only the air force terminal and space and ground segments are acquired by SATCOM.
 These three segments enable communications and transfer of data at specified rates ranging from 75bps to about 8Mbps.

 The AEHF communication satellite’s anti-jam payload includes onboard signal processing, radio frequency equipment, crossbanded EHF/SHF communication antennas, routing and control software and hardware integral to the A2100 space vehicle.